Thanks for visiting Free Tours by Foot New York!

 Reviews: Guests give excellent feedback of The Jimmy, arguing the décor and view are worth the visit alone.
 One user wrote, “Sprawling views of the city, unlike any I’ve ever seen”.

 Another raved, “One of my absolute favorite bars in the city, great service, accessible bar, the best views, and ambiance.”

 While the drinks are pricey, users say they are very well prepared and strong.
 “The drinks here are incredibly well done.
 “Mixology at its best.
 My favorite drink is the Trophy Wife.
 Prosecco with peach purée.
 Delicious.”

 Brass Monkey 55 Little W 12th Street in Meatpacking District

 Hours: Every day 12pm-4am Price: $$

-GOOD TO KNOW: The Brass Monkey runs along the side of the High Line, one of the best urban parks in the world and not to be missed.
-We offer a number of pay-what-you-like High Line tours, some in the evening.
-What better way to justify grabbing a cold pint than by taking a two-hour tour of one of the coolest parts of NYC?
+TIP: The Brass Monkey runs along the side of the High Line, one of the best urban parks in the world and not to be missed.
+We offer a number of pay-what-you-like High Line tours.
 We also have a self-guided tour and an audio tour!